Circular Economy 101: what you need to know

 When it comes to the products we use, the goal of circular production is to build products that are durable and designed with repairability in mind, meaning we use fewer resources from the start.
 Products are repaired for as long as possible, with their discarded components then restored, reused, or recycled to extract those elements that can return to the manufacturing process.

 Of course, some raw materials will still be consumed.
-Waste for landfills or incineration will also still be produced.
+Waste for landfills or incineration is also sadly inevitable.
 However, the aim of a circular economy is to reduce this waste to such a degree that it’s easy to offset or mitigate the environmental impact of these processes, limiting our impact on the world around us.

 Why don’t we have a circular economy?

 Our global economy has long been a linear ‘take-make-dispose’ model, but it didn’t start that way.
-It’s likely ancient civilizations recycled and reused their resources, as gathering raw materials and producing goods was manually intensive and slow.
-Paper recycling, for example, was first formally recorded in 11th-century Japan.
+It’s likely ancient civilizations recycled and reused their resources.
+This is because gathering raw materials and producing goods was manually intensive and slow.
+The first records of paper recycling, for example, date back to 11th-century Japan.

 The industrial revolution made it quick and cheap to produce and sell products en masse.
-Raw materials could be harvested at astonishingly fast rates, allowing manufacturers to use virgin resources whenever they liked.
+Early industrialists could harvest raw materials at astonishingly fast rates.
+This allowed manufacturers to use virgin resources whenever they liked.
 The extra cost and inconvenience of recycling resources were no longer necessary.

 This age of consumerism introduced fast-moving consumer goods to the market.
-Many are still designed with short lives to maximize profits through constant repurchasing – a process known as planned obsolescence.
-Legislation across the world has started to move many economies towards a ‘reuse’ model that promotes recycling and reuse, but in reality, significant amounts of waste are still generated from disposable or unrepairable products.
+Many are still designed with short lives to maximize profits through constant repurchasing.
+This process is known as planned obsolescence.
+Legislation across the world is starting to move many economies towards a ‘reuse’ model that promotes recycling and reuse.
+However, in reality, significant amounts of waste are still created from disposable or unrepairable products.